radifar/PyPLIF-HIPPOS/docs/source/index.rst

 Welcome to PyPLIF HIPPOS's documentation!
 =========================================

-PyPLIF HIPPOS: A Molecular Interaction Fingerprinting Tool for Docking Results of Autodock Vina and PLANTS
+PyPLIF HIPPOS: A Molecular Interaction Fingerprinting Tool for Docking Results of AutoDock Vina and PLANTS
 ----------------------------------------------------------------------------------------------------------

 .. image:: hippopotamus.png